MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Get-MgBetaGroupSiteTermStoreSetTermChildRelation.md

 ## SYNOPSIS
 To indicate which terms are related to the current term as either pinned or reused.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgGroupSiteTermStoreSetTermChildRelation](/powershell/module/Microsoft.Graph.Sites/Get-MgGroupSiteTermStoreSetTermChildRelation?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)